-We believe that the ability of our Simoa technology to detect neurological biomarkers in blood at ultra-low levels, which have traditionally only been detectable in cerebrospinal fluid (CSF), has the potential to rapidly advance neurology research and drug development, and transform the way brain injuries and diseases are diagnosed and treated.
+We believe that the ability of our Simoa technology to detect neurological biomarkers in blood at ultra-low levels, which have traditionally only been detectable in cerebrospinal fluid (CSF), has the potential to rapidly advance neurology research and drug development, and transform the way brain diseases and injuries are diagnosed and treated.
 To our knowledge, the brain is the only organ in the body for which there is not currently a blood-based diagnostic test.
 The challenge with developing blood-based tests for the brain is that the blood-brain barrier, which is formed by endothelial cells lining the cerebral microvasculature, is very tight and severely restricts the movement of proteins and other substances between these endothelial cells and into blood circulation.
 Accordingly, diagnosis of brain disease and injury has traditionally required either an MRI scan of the brain or a spinal tap to collect CSF, both of which are costly and highly invasive for the patient.
 The sensitivity of the Simoa technology has enabled researchers to discover that extremely small amounts of critical neural biomarkers diffuse through the blood-brain barrier, and are released into the blood during injury and in connection with many neurodegenerative brain diseases.
-However, the concentrations of these neural biomarkers in the blood are so low that they are undetectable by conventional, analog immunoassay technologies.
-In 2017, we commercially launched a Simoa neurology 4-plex assay (Nf-L, tau, GFAP and UCH-L1) for the study of neurodegenerative conditions and traumatic brain injury.
-Whereas other assay technologies require CSF to detect all four of these markers, or are limited to only single-plex measurement in serum and plasma, due to Simoa's sensitivity, this is the only assay that can detect all of these biomarkers directly from serum and plasma samples in a multiplex assay format.
-This is a significant advantage in terms of ease of use, patient comfort, speed and cost-effectiveness.
+However, the concentrations of many these neural biomarkers in the blood are so low that they are undetectable by conventional, analog immunoassay technologies.

-To date, there have been over 670 neurology-related scientific publications using our Simoa technologies, and we believe that ultra-sensitive digital detection of neural related biomarkers in the blood is becoming an essential research and development tool for an increasing range of neurological disorders, including multiple sclerosis, Alzheimer's disease, dementia, Parkinson's disease, and TBI.
+To date, there have been over 1,000 neurology-related scientific publications using our Simoa technologies, and we believe that ultra-sensitive digital detection of neural related biomarkers in the blood is becoming an essential research and development tool for an increasing range of neurological disorders, including Alzheimer's disease, multiple sclerosis, dementia, Parkinson's disease, and traumatic brain injury, or TBI.
 The goal of this research is to eventually develop accurate diagnostic tools, predictive health screens and, ultimately, more effective treatments.
+The importance of Nf-L and other neurological biomarkers, such as pTau-181 and pTau-217, has increased significantly in recent years.
+In addition, biomarkers are being increasingly used as an adjunct by pharmaceutical companies in clinical trials to help increase the potential for regulatory approval, particularly in neurological indications.
+With Simoa's sensitivity and its ability to detect many neurological biomarkers in blood and plasma that cannot be detected by many other technologies, we believe that we are uniquely positioned to take advantage of this opportunity, in particular with respect to Alzheimer's disease and multiple sclerosis.